srimabose/Responsive-Portfolio/README.md

 # Responsive-Portfolio
 # Portfolio Website

 This is my personal portfolio website.
 It showcases my projects, skills, and contact information.
-The website is built using HTML and CSS and is fully responsive.
+The website is built using HTML, CSS and Javascript and is fully responsive.

 ## Features